Procrastinator's Guide to Developing Genius Ideas

 Unfortunately sometimes you can't incorporate new ideas or change your original ideas because it's either way too costly and/or can't be done, but that shouldn't stop you from trying.

-- How much time can you save with multitasking?
+How much time can you save by multitasking?

 The time saved could be substantial through multitasking because ideas are always popping in and out no matter what you're working on.